-Cocoa butter, a natural fat derived from cocoa beans, holds a special place not only in the world of chocolate but also in various industries ranging from cosmetics to pharmaceuticals.
-Renowned for its unique properties, cocoa butter has been cherished for centuries, originating from the cacao tree, Theobroma cacao, native to the tropical regions of Central and South America.
+Cocoa butter, a natural fat derived from cocoa beans, holds a special place not only in the world of chocolate but also as an ingredient in various other industries ranging from cosmetics to pharmaceuticals.
+Renowned for its unique properties, cocoa butter has been cherished for centuries, originating from the cacao tree, Theobroma cacao, a native of the tropical regions of Central and South America.

 Cocoa butter (CB) is a pale yellow, edible vegetable fat extracted from the cocoa bean.
 With its rich history, diverse applications, and remarkable benefits, cocoa butter remains a staple ingredient in numerous products worldwide.
-It is the main fat in chocolate and responsible for many of its physical and sensory properties.
+It is the main fat in chocolate and responsible for many if not most of its physical and organoleptic properties.
+It is the component that is responsible in chocolate for the snap, gloss, appearance, mouthfeel, and flavour release that is typical of this product.
 Its presence is also the reason we have to temper chocolate.

 The main issue facing suppliers of cocoa butter is that demand continually outstrips supply (Mohamed, 2015).
 The amount of this butter in a cocoa bean is extremely low anyway but climate change particularly in the main growing areas of central America, West Africa and southeast Asia are changing at such a pace it is affecting the supply of chocolate generally.

-In the European Union, the directive (https://www.legislation.gov.uk/eudr/2000/36#f00008) states that it has the following characteristics of having a free fatty acid content which is expressed as oleic acid of not more than 1.75% w/w and secondly unsaponifiable matter which is determined using petroleum ether extraction of not more than 0.5% except in the case of press cocoa butter, which cannot be more than 0.35%.
+In the European Union, the directive (https://www.legislation.gov.uk/eudr/2000/36#f00008) states that it has the following characteristics of having a free fatty acid content which is expressed as oleic acid of not more than 1.75% w/w and secondly unsaponifiable matter which is determined using petroleum ether extraction of not more than 0.5%w/w except in the case of press cocoa butter, which cannot be more than 0.35%w/w.

 Historical Origins and Cultural Significance